tokkonopapa/WordPress-IP-Geo-Block/_posts/article/2017-01-22-api-class-library.md

 ### CloudFront ###

-CloudFront also provides the client information via [HTTP request headers] [AM-Headers].
+CloudFront also provides the client information via [HTTP response headers] [AM-Headers].
 So the code is almost same as CloudFlare.
 You can find it at [tokkonopapa/class-zcloudfront.php][AM-ClassLib].